• Covid-19 Update

 Our current display features two pieces of work by Gillie & Marc, also known as “the world’s most loving artists”.
 You may have already spotted their famous Dogman and Rabbitgirl sculptures on social media as they are part of a global campaign to spread love, and Spitalfields is currently the only place in the UK where you can visit them.
 Other artworks highlight key social issues and events, such as the migration of refugees and the relationship between man and machine, plus much more.

-The varied works encompass both figurative and abstract sculpture made from a variety of traditional and non-traditional materials including bronze, steel, aluminium, concrete, wood and plaster.
+The varied works encompass both figurative and abstract sculptures made from a variety of traditional and non-traditional materials, including bronze, steel, aluminium, concrete, wood and plaster.
 All the works have been selected to respond to the rich layered history and contemporary vibe of Spitalfields and are on public view in and around Bishops Square and in the Charnel House below.

 If you are looking for the Arts Market, please visit the Spitalfields Art Market dedicated page instead.